Nakishev/MarkaStandards/README.md

 - Standardized Tooling:
   - Docker must be used as the primary tool for containerization to maintain consistency and alignment with industry standards.

-Docker must be used as the primary tool for containerization to maintain consistency and alignment with industry standards.

 #### Dockerfile and Docker Compose Requirements